ClueRide/front-end-common/src/providers/profile/README.md

 # Responsibilities
-Presents the profile of a User when it is available post Authentication.
+Presents the profile of a Member/User when it is available post Authentication.
 - Email address which is used as the Principal.
 - Image of user when available ().
 - Observable/Subject for confirmation that user wants to use the